MarieJoigneau/Darksound_project/README.md

 - 4 .Rmd files ("scenario1_partie1...","scenario1_partie2...","scenario2...","scenario3..." = the R code of our 4 main simulations
 - 1 last .Rmd file = the R code for the boxplots

+Each R code function is following by a "function test".
+It is made to better understand the R function.

 Thank you,
 And enjoy our work,
 The team